St Kilda Penguins – Best Viewing Tips, Pier Access & Travel Guide (2025)

 Also this palings weren't enough protection for the blue penguins.

 Due to the repeated disturbance of the little penguins, the public viewing area was fenced since July 2017.
-You are still able to watch them, but please don't touch them, don't' try to put your camera into a burrow.
+You are still able to watch them.
 Please let these penguins live in their natural habitat.
 If they get always disturbed, they will disappear one day.

 8 Fairy Penguin Facts